swiftlang/swift-evolution/proposals/0391-package-registry-publish.md

 - `scratch-directory`: The path of the working directory.
 SwiftPM will write to the package directory by default.

 The following may be required depending on registry support and/or requirements:
   - `metadata-path`: The path to the JSON file containing [package release metadata](#package-release-metadata).
-This parameter should be set if the registry expects metadata to be sent as part of the request.
-SwiftPM will always include the content of this file in the request body if given.
-Otherwise, if the registry expects `package-metadata.json` in the source archive, it is the package author's responsibility to make sure the file is present in the package directory so that it gets included in the source archive.
-If metadata is included in both the request body and the source archive, then it is at the registry's discretion to choose which to use, although having `package-metadata.json` in the archive is [recommended](#package-release-metadata-signing).
+By default, SwiftPM will look for a file named `package-metadata.json` in the package directory if this is not specified.
+SwiftPM will include the content of the metadata file in the request body if present.
+If the package source archive is being signed, the metadata will be signed as well.
   - `signing-identity`: The label that identifies the signing identity to use for package signing in the system's secrets store if supported.
-See also the [`package sign` subcommand](#new-package-sign-subcommand) for details.
   - `private-key-path`: Required for package signing unless `signing-identity` is specified, this is the path to the private key used for signing.
-  - `cert-path`: Required for package signing unless `signing-identity` is specified, this is the signing certificate.
+  - `cert-chain-paths`: Required for package signing unless `signing-identity` is specified, this is the signing certificate chain.

+A signing identity encompasses a private key and a certificate.
+On systems where it is supported, SwiftPM can look for a signing identity using the query string given via the `--signing-identity` option.
+This feature will be available on macOS through Keychain in the initial release, so a certificate and its private key can be located by the certificate label alone.

+Otherwise, both `--private-key-path` and `--cert-chain-paths` must be provided to locate the signing key and certificate chain.

-SwiftPM will sign the package source archive if `signing-identity` or both `private-key-path` and `cert-path` are set.
+SwiftPM will sign the package source archive and package release metadata if `signing-identity` or both `private-key-path` and `cert-chain-paths` are set.

 All signatures in the initial release will be in the [`cms-1.0.0`](#package-signature-format-cms-100) format.

 Using these inputs, SwiftPM will:
   - Generate source archive for the package release.
-  - Sign the source archive if the required parameters are provided.
+  - Sign the source archive and metadata if the required parameters are provided.
   - Make HTTP request to the "create a package release" API.
   - Check server response for any errors.